markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     specifies the path to the file on the execute side.
 As a destination on the submit side, the file is placed in the job’s initial working directory, and it is named using the base name of the original path.
-    For example, ``path/to/output_file`` becomes ``output_file`` in the job’s initial working directory.
+    For example, path/to/output\_file becomes output\_file in the job’s initial working directory.
 The name and path of the file that is written on the submit side may be modified by using **transfer\_output\_remaps**.
 Note that this remap function only works with files but not with directories.

     A directory may be specified using a trailing path separator.
-An example of a trailing path separator is the slash character on Unix platforms; a directory example using a trailing path separator is ``input_data/``.
+An example of a trailing path separator is the slash character on Unix platforms; a directory example using a trailing path separator is input\_data/.
 When a directory is specified with a trailing path separator, the contents of the directory are transferred, but the directory itself is not transferred.
 It is as if each of the items within the directory were listed in the transfer list.
 When there is